★ BEST INVESTING TOOLS COMPARISON ★

 The verdict

-The bottom line: SEC.gov (EDGAR) and SEDAR+ (CSA Public Filings - Canada) cover a lot of the same ground — 5 shared categories, including official sources, regulatory filings monitoring, and IPO — so for the basics you won't go far wrong with either.
-SEC.gov (EDGAR) simply does more — 11 categories to SEDAR+ (CSA Public Filings - Canada)'s 7, including improved filings, insider data, and 13f.
-SEDAR+ (CSA Public Filings - Canada) counters by being completely free.
+SEC.gov (EDGAR) and SEDAR+ (CSA Public Filings - Canada) cover a lot of the same ground (5 shared categories, including official sources, regulatory filings monitoring, and IPO), so for the basics you won't go far wrong with either.
+The real difference is focus: only SEC.gov (EDGAR) gives you improved filings and insider data, and only SEDAR+ (CSA Public Filings - Canada) gives you news and education.

 Key differences at a glance